What it does & How it works

 For optimal results, the system needs a source of links for your site.
-You can provide a homepage URL or a sitemap XML.
+You can choose the Standard method, which will use your homepage URL to identify popular pages or a sitemap XML.

 Important Note: The option to provide a sitemap XML is available only for users on paid plans.

-If both sources are configured, the sitemap takes precedence.
+If a sitemap is configured, it will take precedence.
 Otherwise, only the links found on your homepage will be warmed up.

 If you don’t define a source, the system will warm up only URLs purged via automated events (for example, after editing a post, changing the price of a product, etc.).

 Once you click the button, the system estimates how many optimizations will be used in the process.
-After the estimate is done, you can confirm the start of the warmup.
+After the estimate is done, the warmup process will start automatically.

 The warmup system prepares optimized versions for desktop and mobile devices.

-Additionally, variation cookies with known values are configured, the system will prepare optimized versions of all possible combinations of the cookies and their known values.
+Additionally, when Variation cookies with known values are configured, the system will prepare optimized versions of all possible combinations of the cookies and their known values.
 This ensures great coverage of possible organic requests resulting in a much better cache hit ratio after the warmup is complete.